daattali/beautiful-jekyll/_posts/2020-08-22-how-to-create-minimal-wardrobes-for-kids-on-a-budget.md

 ## Reduce what’s needed.

-In the past, I thought I needed more clothes because our closets were nearly empty, but it was because our clothes were waiting patiently - clean in the laundry room.
-I didn’t need to fill our closets, I needed to just put them away or get clothes from the [baskets](https://amzn.to/3eUBNWl) when we needed clothes.
+In the past, I thought I needed more clothes because our closets were nearly empty often, but it was because our clothes were waiting patiently - clean in the laundry room.
+I didn’t need to fill our closets, I just needed to just put them away or get clothes from the [baskets](https://amzn.to/3eUBNWl) when we needed clothes.
 No guilt in that!
 I went from a ginormous mountain of clothes to a more reasonable sized one.
+And then also started to work on a more streamlined laundry routine too.
+A nice side benefit of that.

+* **Related:**

 ## Hand me downs.